INM-6/hybridLFPy/examples/Hagen_et_al_2016_cercor/README.txt

 Point-neuron network simulations were performed using NEST (v.2.8.0 ff71a29).
-This particular revision can be checked out from https://github.com/espenhgn/nest-simulator/tree/neg_logn_w, as one minor change from the official 2.8.0 is the support for  lognormal distribution of weights with a negative sign.
+This particular revision can be checked out from https://github.com/espenhgn/nest-simulator/tree/neg_logn_w, as one minor change from the official NEST v2.8.0 is the support for  lognormal distribution of weights with a negative sign.
 Simulations of multicompartment model neurons uses NEURON (v.7.4 1186:541994f8f27f) through LFPy (dev. v.aa134c911).